Peliha-ip/Burrowed-Bonds/README.md

 - Sheep near jackalopes would tend to jump more often and sometimes, higher.
 - Cowboys attack hostile mobs on sight.
 - Woodpeckers drum on wooden, copper, and iron-related blocks to communicate their territory.
 They do forage on trees for food.
+- Cameleons can change their color to communicate their feelings.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)